 Connecting HDMI with the Projector as the Source

-Hooking up a soundbar with a projector as a source is as simple as plugging in an HDMI cable into the HDMI port on the project.
+Connecting a soundbar to a projector is easy: just plug an HDMI cable into the projector’s HDMI port.
 Your projector may or may not have an HDMI ARC or eARC (our guide) port to allow improved audio quality, but, unfortunately, HDMI ARC ports are rare with projectors.
 Here’s how you should hook them up:

-- With the devices off, connect your HDMI cable into the HDMI/HDMI ARC port on your projector.
+- With the devices off, connect your HDMI cable to the HDMI/HDMI ARC port on your projector.

-- Plug the other end of the HDMI cable to the HDMI/HDMI ARC port on your soundbar.
+- Plug the other end of the HDMI cable into the HDMI/HDMI ARC port on your soundbar.

 - Turn both devices on.

-- Ensure both devices are set to the HDMI channels that you connected to.
+- Ensure both devices are set to the HDMI channels that you’re connected to.

-A lot of projectors don’t have an HDMI ARC port, in which case this approach will work, but maybe without some of the high-quality audio streams like Dolby Atmos and DTS:X. That said, there are some great options like the LG HF65LA Ultra Short Throw LED Projector (on Amazon) and the XGIMI MOGO Pro (also on Amazon) do have ARC ports.
+While many projectors lack an HDMI ARC port, this method will still work effectively, although you might not access some high-quality audio streams like Dolby Atmos.
+That said, there are some great options like the LG HF65LA Ultra Short Throw LED Projector (on Amazon) and the XGIMI MOGO Pro (also on Amazon) do have ARC ports.

-If you’re using streaming service, the Dolby Atmos should be fed across an ARC or eARC connection just fine.
-If you’re using a source like a Blu-ray player, the HDMI connection (even ARC) will be stripped down to a simple 5.1 channel sound.
-And if you’re just using a “normal” HDMI connection, you’ll still get that 5.1 channel sound.
+If you’re using a streaming service, the Dolby Atmos should be fed across an ARC or eARC connection just fine.
+However, using a Blu-ray player or a regular HDMI connection will limit the output to 5.1 channel sound.

 Connecting HDMI with an Auxiliary Source